 Remove the Covers

 Painting the cover of books is another permanent way to alter books and make them fit your decor.
-I have painted both hard cover books, linen books and modern paperbacks, it all works.
+I have painted both hardcover books, linen books, and modern paperbacks, it all works.
 Of course, don’t do this with true antique books, but let’s face it no one is going to care if you splash some paint on an ancient copy of Reader’s Digest.

 Make sure your painted books have had enough drying time before you use them in your decor or they might stick together when you stack them.